xzhang03/NidaqGUI/PCBs/I2C repeater/readme.md

 I2C repeater is a device used to support more I2C devices and allow I2C devices to be placed further apart.
 One of the jumper pins: V0, V1, or VDC must be bridged for it to work.
-Please do not bridge more than one at a time.
+Please be careful about how you bridge them (see below).
 I2C I0 and I1 are directly connected.
 I2C O0, O1, and O2 are connected.
+This device handles I2c communication over long distanec (theoretically many meters) and different logic levels.

+### Input side
+I2C I0 and I1 are the input side.
+They are connected and whatever the voltage from one of these will be passed to the next one.

+### Output side
+I2C O0, O1, O2 are the output side.
+They are connected and whatever the voltage from one of these will be passed to the others.

 ### R1, R2, C1, C2
 It is unclear at the moment of these components are required.
 If R1 and R2 are soldered on, then nanosec I2C output voltage must be set to be 3.3V on the nanosec board.